-Borderline Arts is the only charity in England that focuses specifically on Borderline Personality Disorder (BPD).
+Borderline Arts is the only charity in the UK that focuses specifically on Borderline Personality Disorder (BPD).
 We use the arts to raise awareness of BPD - a severe and enduring mental health condition.
-Through increasing understanding of the condition, we of course educate people, but also break down the stigma surrounding it.
+Through increasing understanding of the condition, we not only educate people, but also break down the stigma surrounding it.

 1% of the population have a diagnosis of BPD and 1 in 10 individuals with BPD die from suicide.
 Despite this, very few people know what BPD is or how to effectively support those with the condition.
 We want to help change that and that is why we exist!